What Are the Effects of Heroin Use?

 Experience clinician-run addiction treatment at Red Oak Recovery® in the pristine Blue Ridge Mountains

 The side effects of heroin use appear in as little as 10 minutes after use and last about five hours.
-These effects include the following:
+These short-term effects include:

 • Skin flushing